naskovai/shelly/README.md

 ## How It Works

-Upon calling it with an instruction, shelly opens an editor like nano/vim in the terminal with the proposed command.
+Upon calling shelly with an instruction, it opens an editor like nano/vim in the terminal with the proposed command.
 Saving executes the final version.

 Shelly uses AI to interpret plain English and translate it into accurate terminal commands.
-In particular, it uses OpenAI's GPT-4, so you'll need an OpenAI API Key.
+In particular, shelly uses OpenAI's GPT-4, so you'll need an OpenAI API Key.

 ## Usage Examples